 Westberg’s areas of special interest are moral psychology, natural law, and political theology.
 Current projects include To Delight in His Will and Walk in His Ways, a new introduction to moral theology for college and seminary classes; a theological study of Bach’s St. Matthew Passion; and the development of a book on the ethics of health care.

 Fr.
 Westberg divides his time between Wisconsin and Sweden, where his wife Lisa is a hospital physician in the province of Småland.
 They share an interest in people, classical music, and outdoor activities such as bicycling and sailing.
-They have four adult children in Canada and the US, and (so far) have one grandchild.
+They have four adult children in Canada and the US, and (so far) has three grandchildren.

 © 2009-2014 Nashotah House.